-When are stockholder proposals due for the 2013 Annual Meeting of Stockholders?
+When are stockholder proposals due for the 2016 Annual Meeting of Stockholders?

-Proposals of stockholders that are intended to be presented at the Company's 2013 Annual Meeting of Stockholders must be received by the Company not later than March 21, 2013 in order to be included in the proxy statement and proxy relating to that annual meeting.
-Further, stockholders who wish to present a proposal for consideration at the Company's 2013 Annual Meeting of Stockholders, whether or not they want such proposal included in the Company's proxy statement, must submit such proposal in accordance with the Company's Bylaws and the proposal must be received by the Company not earlier than April 9, 2013 and not later than May 9, 2013.
-Proposals received before April 9, 2013 or after May 9, 2013 will be considered untimely and may not be presented at the Company's 2013 Annual Meeting of Stockholders.
-In addition, the Proxy solicited by the Board of Directors for the 2013 Annual Meeting of Stockholders will confer discretionary authority to vote on any stockholder proposal presented at that annual meeting, unless the Company receives notice of such proposal before May 31, 2013.
+Proposals of stockholders that are intended to be presented at the Company's 2016 Annual Meeting of Stockholders must be received by the Company not later than April 6, 2016 in order to be included in the proxy statement and proxy relating to that annual meeting.
+Further, a stockholder proposal that is not submitted for inclusion in the proxy statement for the Company's 2016 Annual Meeting of Stockholders, but is instead sought to be presented in such stockholder's own proxy statement at the Company's 2016 Annual Meeting of Stockholders, must be submitted in accordance with the Company's Bylaws and the proposal must be received by the Company not earlier than April 20, 2016 and not later than May 20, 2016.
+Proposals received before April 20, 2016 or after May 20, 2016 will be considered untimely and may not be presented at the Company's 2016 Annual Meeting of Stockholders.
+In addition, the Proxy solicited by the Board of Directors for the 2016 Annual Meeting of Stockholders will confer discretionary authority to vote on any stockholder proposal presented at that annual meeting, unless the Company receives notice of such proposal before June 20, 2016.

 You are advised to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
-Our Bylaws are available in the Investor Relations section of our corporate website, www.exar.com, under the Corporate Governance tab.
+Our Bylaws are available in the Investors section of our corporate website, www.exar.com, under the Corporate Governance tab.